 Key Difference Between Subtitles and Closed Captions

-Now that you know what is closed captioning and subtitles, let’s explore their key differences.
+Now that you know what is closed captioning and subtitles, let’s explore their key difference between captions and subtitles.

 How To Add Captions To A YouTube Video?